William G. Davis Building

+The William G. Davis Building (commonly known as the Davis Building) is an academic building of the University of Toronto and the oldest and largest structure on its Mississauga campus in Mississauga, Ontario, Canada.

+The building was part of the initial plans for Erindale College, designed by architect Raymond Moriyama to be a single mega-structure atop the valley of the Credit River.
+Completed in 1973 as the South Building, the brutalist structure remains the largest academic space on the campus.

-The William G. Davis Building (commonly known as the Davis Building) is the main building on the University of Toronto's Mississauga campus in Mississauga, Ontario, Canada.
-Constructed in 1973, it is the largest building on the campus, which was originally planned by architect Raymond Moriyama to be a single megalithic structure.
-The brutalist building houses the main administrative offices of the campus principal and dean, alongside various academic departments, student services, laboratories, lecture halls, and a food court.
+It is the seat of the Mississauga Campus Council and houses the main administrative offices of both the campus principal and dean alongside various academic departments, student services, laboratories, lecture halls, and a food court.
+It was given its present name in honour of Ontario premier and education minister William G. Davis in 2010.

-The Davis Building, known previously as the South Building, is the oldest purpose-built structure on the Mississauga campus.
-It is one of two original buildings present in the years following the campus's establishment as Erindale College in 1967, the other of which was the North Building, demolished in 2015.
-It is named after former Ontario premier and education minister William G. Davis.